Jasbir96/Batches/FJP-1/backend/food_App/project_desc.md

     * Netlify :
           * signup -> click on add new site -> import an existing project
           * authorize github -> choose your repo
-          * in next popup -> in build command put CI=false npm run build
+    * deploy : warnings are converted to errors to prevent that
-    * deploy : warnings are converted to errors
+          * in next popup -> in build command put : CI=false npm run build